 Do You Have a Bonus Dispute Case?
 Call Our Attorneys Today!

 If you are an employee who works in a job that pays commissions and bonuses, which is what many sales positions do for their workers, you know how important that income is to your finances.
 While in most cases you have no problems whatsoever with your commissions and bonuses being paid to you in a fair manner, situations may arise where your employer creates commission and bonus plans that may change the rules of the game.
 When this happens, you may find yourself suffering a severe drop in income or constantly having to argue with your employer over being paid what you earned.
 Since employers often create commission and bonus plans that ultimately result in numerous problems, don't think there is nothing that can be done.
-Instead, speak to a Mann Elias employment attorney Los Angeles who specializes in commission and bonus plan disputes.
+Instead, speak to an employment attorney in Los Angeles who specializes in commission and bonus plan disputes.

 California Labor Code 2751